msuhail1997/Tumour-Classification---ML/README.md

 Training and testing were done on Wisconsin (Cancer Diagnostic) dataset for classifying tumours (Benign, Malignant) based on 10 features.

--Hyperparameter tuning, normalization and cross validation were implemented for the 5 ML models created.
+-Hyperparameter tuning, normalization and cross validation were implemented for training the 5 ML models.